Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Excess of entropy

-Let us determine the root density $\rho(p)$ starting from this expression, since we are going to need it to derive eq. \eqref{correlation matrix symbol domain wall ness}.
-It can be shown \cite{Alba2021Generalized} that for translationally invariant and reflection symmetric free fermionic models the root density $\rho(p)$ is related to the correlation matrix symbol $\Gamma(p)$ through the relation
+In order to derive Eq.~\eqref{correlation matrix symbol domain wall ness} it is now useful to determine from Eq.~\eqref{correlation matrix symbol up down} the so-called ``root density'' $\varrho(p)$, which encodes the distribution of the occupied momenta in a particular state.
+It can be shown (see Ref.~\cite{Alba2021Generalized}) that for translationally invariant and reflection symmetric free-fermionic models the symbol $\Gamma(p)$ of the correlation matrix is related to the root density $\varrho(p)$ as follows:

-Here $\rho_o(p)$ and $\rho_e(p)$ are the odd and the even part of $\rho(p)$ respectively, $\psi(p)=\psi_R(p)+ i \psi_I(p)$ is a field related to the off-diagonal elements of the density matrix, that can be neglected in the limit $t\to\infty$, while $V(p)$ is a unitary transformation related to Bogoliubov rotation.
+Here, $\varrho_{\rm o}(p)$ and $\varrho_{\rm e}(p)$ are, respectively, the odd and the even part of the root density, $\psi(p)=\psi_{\rm R}(p)+ i \psi_{\rm I}(p)$ is a field related to the off-diagonal elements of the density matrix (this field can be neglected in the limit $t\to\infty$), while $V(p)$ is a unitary transformation related to Bogoliubov rotation.
 The action of the latter on the symbol of the Hamiltonian reads